 Please find the full video transcript below:

 I am a Texan, and I’m a Texas Aggie, class of ’88.
-I am a home chef.
-Let me just tell you, as a project manager, if you do those types of events, you have a spreadsheet for it, so you get to actually project-manage your hobby.
+Let me just tell you, as a project manager, if you do those types of events, you have a spreadsheet for it, so you get to project-manage your hobby.
 That’s fun for me.
 Other people might think I’m insane, but I think it’s a blast.
 I am the wife of a mechanic and the mother of two cats and a dog, and I am the daughter, sister, and best friend of small business owners.
 I’m a huge fan of small business.
 I worked in one large corporation.
 I couldn’t stand it.
 I’ve always worked for small companies, and that’s who I serve now too.
 By small companies, I mean one to five.
 The biggest company I work with right now is about 25 people.

 Enough about me.
 I’m going to address some of the problems that you guys are probably facing.
 I’m going to assume that many of you struggle with finishing your projects; that you probably have some problems managing scope; that you get pulled in a lot of different directions, you don’t always know what to work on next, probably just answering the squeakiest wheel question, bouncing around a little bit.

 I’m guessing, and I’d love to see in the chat if, or, I guess in the Q&A, if you can tell me as we go, and then I can try to tailor a little bit, whether or not you work with some contractors or other team members or if you have people to delegate to or if you’re just all one-person shops.
-That would help me a little bit in pointing some of my presentation to you.
+That would help me a little bit in pointing some of my presentations to you.
 I am sure that you all wish you had a way to keep things organized instead of stacks of paper or everything in email.
 The bottom line comes down to I want you to be running your business and projects.
 I don’t want them to be running you and your life.
 That’s where we’re going to get to.

 Let’s solve the root problem, and just so you know, all businesses have the same challenges.
 This is not only software people.
 It’s not only developers.
 Everyone has the same issues.
 Many of the small businesses like yourself, you don’t want to add bureaucracy.
 You want to add some structure, but we don’t want to add this layer of bureaucracy that makes things harder.
 We want to add structure that makes things a little bit easier.
 We want to be able to repeat successes, prevent disorganization.
 That kind of thing comes with structure.